sketchplugins/plugin-directory/README.md

 - [sketch-find-all-instances-of-symbol](https://github.com/mcansh/sketch-find-all-instances-of-symbol), by Logan McAnsh: Find all instances of a symbol in Sketch
 - [sketch-hyphenator](https://github.com/golmakov/sketch-hyphenator), by Aleksander Golmakov: Sketch plugin that hyphenates text
 - [Sketch-Icons](https://github.com/AMoreaux/Sketch-Icons), by AMoreaux: Import your icons, apply a color mask and create a dynamic icons library.
+- [Sketch-iOS-Bar-Color-Calculator](https://github.com/einancunlu/sketch-ios-bar-color-calculator), by Emin İnanç Ünlü: A Sketch plugin that calculates and applies the correct color for you to get actual design color after applying it to a translucent UIToolbar or UINavigationBar.
 - [sketch-style-to-react-native](https://github.com/futantan/sketch-style-to-react-native), by Tantan Fu: Sketch plugin that copies an element's styles in React Native way directly to your Mac clipboard.
 - [Sketch-topographic](https://github.com/ziven27/Sketch-topographic), by ziven27: Display Topographic Information
 - [Sketch2AE](https://github.com/bigxixi/sketch2ae), by Big XiXi: A Sketch plugin to export sketch file to Adobe After Effect